South London Listens - giving everyone a voice

-The initiative follows the establishment of the ‘South London Covid-19 Preventing Mental-ill Health Taskforce’, a group made up of representatives from across the programme’s partner organisations.
+The programme is overseen by tge ‘Mental Ill-Health Prevention and Recovery Taskforce’, a group made up of representatives from across the programme’s partner organisations.
 Its purpose is to take forward a long-term prevention programme focused on protecting and promoting mental health in the community.

 In 2020, the South London Mental Health and Community Partnership laid the foundations for the programme by hosting a number of digital summits to bring people together.
 The Taskforce built on early insights gained to develop a set of ambition statements in six key areas:

 Social isolation, loneliness and community involvement